Your EBITDA Is Strong. But Is Your Business Sellable?

 Thinking of selling your court reporting or litigation support firm?
 The first question most business owners ask is, “What’s my business worth?”

-Most businesses, including court reporting agencies and litigation support firms, are valued based on a multiple of the cash flow they generate.
+Most businesses, including court reporting agencies and litigation support firms, are valued based on a multiple of their cash flow.
 This cash flow is often referred to as earnings before interest, taxes, depreciation, and amortization or “EBITDA.”

-The following multiples are used by business brokers, buyers, and lenders to get a ballpark idea of the value of a business.
+The following multiples are used by business brokers, buyers, and lenders to get a ballpark estimate of a business’s value.

 EBITDA SELLING PRICE MULTIPLES